netcup-community/community-tutorials/community-tutorials/linux-hardening.md

 ### Step 3.2.1 - Add the Public Key

-Login to your remote machine as your normal user ([See Step 2](#step-2---create-a-user-account)) and add the public key to `~/.ssh/authorized_keys` so you can login to the SSH server with your private key.
+Login to your remote server as your normal user ([See Step 2](#step-2---create-a-user-account)) and add the public key to `~/.ssh/authorized_keys` so you can login to the SSH server with your private key.

 This can be done using the command line text editor *nano* for example:
 ```bash